anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 #### Storage capabilities

 Platform infrastructure must support Kubernetes PersistentVolumes.
-See [Volumes](#volumes) section for details.
+For more information, see [Volumes](#volumes).

 #### Encrypting secret data at rest

-To improve security, you should encrypt k8s secret data at rest.
+To improve security, you must encrypt K8s secret data at rest.
 See [Encrypting Secret Data at Rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data) for more details.

 {{< alert title="Warning" color="warning" >}}We strongly recommend you to use a KMS provider instead of storing the raw encryption key in the `EncryptionConfig` file.
 Encrypting secrets with a locally managed key protects against an `etcd` compromise, but it fails to protect against a host compromise.
-Since the encryption keys are stored on the host in the `EncryptionConfig` YAML file, a skilled attacker can access that file and extract the encryption keys.{{< /alert >}}
+Since the encryption keys are stored in the host, in the `EncryptionConfig` YAML file, a skilled attacker can access that file and extract the encryption keys.{{< /alert >}}

 ### Performance goals

 An important factor for achieving your goals is to define a set of performance goals.
 These will be unique for a specific set of APIs, deployment platform and clients’ expectations.
-Later in the document, we show an example of the performance metrics that have been achieved in testing a reference architecture.
+Later in this guide, we show an example of the performance metrics that have been achieved in testing a reference architecture.

 ## Implementation details

-This chapter details the configuration for each component.
+This section describes the configuration for each component.

 ### Diagram

-Diagram below shows the recommended reference architecture diagram.
+The following diagram shows the recommended reference architecture diagram.
 It is designed with High Availability (HA) in mind.

 An HA deployment requires redundancy and high throughput for all infrastructure components and networks.
 To reach this target, components must be deployed in multiple zones.
 If your K8s cluster is well-configured, the pods are spread across the zones in a best effort placement.
-In order to reduce the probability of unequal spreading across zones, it is recommended to use homogenous zone (same number and type of nodes) as designed in this architecture.
-In our configuration, we use three availability zones.
+To reduce the probability of unequal spreading across zones, it is recommended to use homogenous zone (same number and type of nodes) as designed in this architecture.
+In our configuration, we have used three availability zones.
 This configuration is compliant with a minimal technical SLA of 99.99 percent.
-The implementation details of this diagram are explained in this chapter.

 ![Technical diagram for HA deployment](/Images/architecture/arch_technical_deployment_ha.png)

 ### Choice of runtime infrastructure components

 This section provides recommendations for a typical implementation of the runtime infrastructure components.

-In this configuration, all assets of the Kubernetes cluster are deployed in the same data center or a region (in case of a cloud deployment), although components are spread out in various racks, rooms or availability zones.
+In this configuration, although the components are spread out in various racks, rooms, or available zones, all assets of the Kubernetes cluster are deployed in the same data center, or in a region (in case of a cloud deployment).

 The following table lists the number of runtime components in this configuration.

 | Assets                  | Spec                           |